prodigiousMind/mrMailer/README.md

 Simple code for sending mail.

+This script first take the file name and then check if it exists or not.
+If it exist then it compress and zip it and then the mrMailer script send the email wth this zipped attachment.

-edit the sender, reciever emai;l, smtp_server, smptp_port and sender credentials to send mail.
+edit the sender, reciever emaiil, smtp_server, smptp_port and sender credentials to send mail.

 You can include a attachment file also.